How To Start An Online Tutoring Business: How To Make A Plan & 8 Simple Steps To Success

 In many cases, registering your business is technically optional.

-The easiest way to keep your finances separate is to create separate business checking and savings accounts.
+The easiest way to keep your finances separate is to create a business checking and savings account.
 These additional accounts make it easier to track your profits and losses, and they can save you a ton of headaches when it’s time to pay your taxes.

-Step 6: Establish A Web Presence
+Step 5: Establish A Web Presence

 As an online tutor, it’s crucial that you have a strong online presence.
 There are a few ways you can go about building your web presence:

 - Create A Website: Having a sleek, attractive website never hurts.
 Developing a website adds credibility to your business and can help build hype for your services.
 Luckily there are user-friendly and cost-effective website builder tools that you can use to set up a site in a matter of hours.